- What we collect

-The Library develops its collections through building strong community connections, engaging with issues of contemporary significance, and undertaking leadership activities, including innovating to address the impact of changing technologies on collecting and acquisition processes.
+The Library develops its collections by building strong community connections, engaging with issues of contemporary significance and undertaking leadership activities, including innovating to address the impact of changing technologies on collecting and acquisition processes.

 This section of the policy addresses the strategies, methodologies and range of approaches that the Library uses to acquire material, but does not include procedures, systems and workflows that the Library uses internally to acquire materials.
-Current information on these processes for publishers, creators and donors is available through the Library’s website, as well as related policy documents.
-Website links to this related documentation are included here.
+Current information on these processes for publishers, creators and donors is available through the Library’s website, as well as related policy documents, including information about legal deposit and donating to the collection.

 The Library builds its collection through a variety of means:

-- legal deposit of Australian published materials under the Copyright Act 1968.
-From 2016, this act applies to both digital and hard-copy publications
+- legal deposit of Australian published materials under the Copyright Act.
+Since 2016, this Act has applied to both digital and print publications

 - purchase via library suppliers and agents in Australia and overseas